- 6 shares

-I’m working on a resume and LinkedIn profile for a Chief Financial Officer who has been a powerhouse finance management executive across multiple industries – Healthcare, Finance, Publishing, Telecom, Information Services, Technology.
+I wrote a resume and LinkedIn profile for a Chief Financial Officer who was a powerhouse finance management executive across multiple industries – Healthcare, Finance, Publishing, Telecom, Information Services, Technology.

-Initially, he characterized himself as unemployed since last December, which left us with an employment gap to be addressed on his resume and elsewhere.
+Initially, he characterized himself as unemployed for the previous 7 months, which left us with an employment gap to be addressed on his resume and elsewhere.

 Not a serious problem, but one that warranted consideration.

-Although gaps are being accepted more these days in this tough executive job market, unfair as it is, those candidates with consistent employment are typically still more prized.
+Gaps are being accepted more these days but, unfair as it is, those candidates with consistent employment are typically still more prized.

 When we discussed what had been occupying his time for the 7 months since he’d been laid off, he told me about his volunteer work at the corporate level for a world-renowned organization in the non-profit sector.

 For the past 2 years or so, he had been traveling to national headquarters and providing critical leadership, counsel, financial modeling and risk management expertise to the organization’s technology and finance people.